Great power: Emerging powers

 With continuing European integration, the European Union is increasingly being seen as a great power in its own right, with representation at the WTO and at G7 and G-20 summits.
 This is most notable in areas where the European Union has exclusive competence (i.e. economic affairs).
 It also reflects a non-traditional conception of Europe's world role as a global "civilian power", exercising collective influence in the functional spheres of trade and diplomacy, as an alternative to military dominance.
 The European Union is a supranational union and not a sovereign state and does not have its own foreign affairs or defence policies; these remain largely with the member states, which include France, Germany and, before Brexit, the United Kingdom (referred to collectively as the "EU three").

 Brazil and India are widely regarded as emerging powers with the potential to be great powers.
-Political scientist Stephen P. Cohen asserts that India is an emerging power, but highlights that some strategists consider India to be already a great power.
+Political scientist Stephen P. Cohen asserts that India is an emerging power, also highlights that some strategists consider India to be already a great power.
 Some academics such as Zbigniew Brzezinski and David A. Robinson already regard India as a major or great power.

 Former British Ambassador to Brazil, Peter Collecott identifies that Brazil's recognition as a potential great and superpower largely stems from its own national identity and ambition.
 Professor Kwang Ho Chun feels that Brazil will emerge as a great power with an important position in some spheres of influence.
 Others suggest India and Brazil may even have the potential to emerge as a superpower.

 Permanent membership of the UN Security Council is widely regarded as being a central tenet of great power status in the modern world; Brazil, Germany, India and Japan form the G4 nations which support one another (and have varying degrees of support from the existing permanent members) in becoming permanent members.
 The G4 is opposed by the Italian-led Uniting for Consensus group.
 There are however few signs that reform of the Security Council will happen in the near future.